 - A PreK program for three- and four-year-olds, operated by the LaPorte County Family YMCA and Imagination Station, serves students on-site at three schools.

-- Gifted and Talented Centers are located at three elementary buildings (Springfield, Knapp, and Joy) serving GT students in a multi-age classroom setting.
-Middle schools also offer services for GT students.
+- High-Ability Centers are located at three elementary buildings (Springfield, Knapp, and Joy) serving high-ability students in a multi-age classroom setting.
+Middle schools also offer services for high-ability students.

 - Middle Schools are theme-based, offering a solid foundation in core subjects through a special curricular focus.
 Barker centers on Science, Technology, Engineering and Math (STEM) and Krueger centers on Environmental Science.